NaoiseGaffney/Training/README.md

 ### Design Decisions Overview
 Materialize 1.0.0 provides a clean, crisp look and is based on principles of Material Design.
 It also means that JavaScript is used to initialise the features, and doesn't rely on jQuery which improves performance, and jQuery doesn't need to be loaded.
 Material Icons are used too.
 They work well together with the CSS Framework Materialize 1.0.0.

 The Colour Scheme is hight contrast, easily viewable and works well for people with different types of colour blindness (Sim Daltonism is used to verify this).
-Google Lighthouse highlighted an initila issue with the label text contrast needing improvement, and that is amended.
+Google Lighthouse highlighted an initial issue with the label text contrast needing improvement, and that is amended.

 #### Colour Scheme
 Text is black (#000000), the background white (#FFFFFF), links are blue (#3367D6).
 The Fixed Footer top is black (#000000) on orange (#FF9800), and bottom is white (#FFFFFF) on black (#000000).
 The labels are dark grey (#333333) and amended on advice from running Google Lighthouse.
 Material icons are black (#000000).